schmettow/New_Stats/docs/Classic_linear_models.md

 The data also identifies the participant and the task for every observation.
 Although do we see numbers on participants, these are factors, not metric variables.
 If one had used initials of participants, that would not make the slightest difference of what this variable tells.
 It also does not matter, whether the researcher has actually created the levels, for example by assigning participants to one of two deisgn conditions, or has just observed it, such as demographic variables.

 Factorial models are frequently used in experiments, where the effect a certain condition on performance is measured.
-In design research, that is the case when comparing two (or more) designs and the basic model for that, the comparison of group means model, will be introduced, first [#CGM], with more details on the inner workings and variations in the two  sections that follow [#dummy_variables #treatment contrasts].
+In design research, that is the case when comparing two (or more) designs and the basic model for that, the comparison of group means model, will be introduced, first \@ref(cgm), with more details on the inner workings and variations in the two  sections that follow: dummy variables \@ref(dummy) and \@ref(treatment-contrasts).
 A CGM requires that one can think of one of the groups as some kind of default to which all the other conditions are compared to.
 That is not always given.
-When groups are truly equal among sisters, the absolute means model (AMM) [#AMM] does just estimates the absolute group mans, being like multi-facetted GMMs.
+When groups are truly equal among sisters, the absolute means model (AMM) \@ref(amm) does just estimates the absolute group mans, being like multi-facetted GMMs.

 Factors are not metric, but sometimes they have a natural ordered, for example levels of education, or position in a sequence.
-In section [#OFM] we will apply an ordered factorial model to a learning sequence.
+In section \@ref(ofm) we will apply an ordered factorial model to a learning sequence.

-### A versus B: Comparison of groups {#CGM}
+### A versus B: Comparison of groups {#cgm}

 The most common linear models on factors is the *comparison of groups* (CGM), which replaces the commonly known analysis of variance (ANOVA).
 In design research group comparisons are all over the place, for example: